Kalaburagi: History

 The history of Kalaburagi dates to the sixth century.
 The Rashtrakutas gained control over the region, but the Chalukyas regained their domain within a short period and reigned supreme for over 200 years.
 The Kalyani Kalachuris who succeeded them ruled until the 12th century.
 Around the end of the 12th century, the Yadavas of Devagiri and the Hoysalas of Dwarasamadra destroyed the supremacy of the Chalukyas and Kalachuris of Kalyani.
 Around the same period, the Kakatiya kings of Warangal came into prominence and the present Kalaburagi and Raichur districts formed part of their domain.
 The Kakatiya power was subdued in 1308 and the entire Deccan, including the district of Kalaburagi, passed under the control of the Delhi Sultanate.

 The revolt of the officers appointed from Delhi resulted in the founding of the Bahmani Sultanate in 1347 by Ala-ud-Din Bahman Shah, who chose Gulbarga (Hasanabad) to be the capital.
 When the Bahmani Sultanate came to an end in 1527, the kingdom broke up into five independent Deccan sultanates, Bijapur, Bidar, Berar, Ahmednagar, and Golconda.
 The present Gulbarga district came partly under the sultanate of Bidar and partly under the sultanate of Bijapur.
 The last of these sultanates, Golconda, finally fell to Aurangzeb in 1687.

 With the conquest of the Deccan by Aurangzeb in the 17th century, Gulbarga passed under the Mughal Empire.
 In the early part of the 18th century, with the decline of the Mughal Empire, Nizam-ul-Mulk, Asaf Jah I, one of Aurangzeb's generals, formed the kingdom of Hyderabad, in which a major part of the Gulbarga area was also included.
-In 1948, Hyderabad State became a part of the Indian Union, and in 1956, excluding two talukas which were annexed to Andhra Pradesh, tbe Gulbarga district became part of the new Mysore State through the States Reorganisation Act in 1956.
+In 1948, Hyderabad State became a part of the Indian Union, and in 1956, excluding two talukas which were annexed to Andhra Pradesh, the Gulbarga district became part of the new Mysore State through the States Reorganisation Act in 1956.

 Geography

 The entire district is on the Deccan Plateau, and the elevation ranges from 300 to 750 m above MSL.
 Two main rivers, the Krishna and Bhima, flow through the district.
 The predominant soil type is black soil.
 The district has many tanks, which irrigate the land along with the river.
 The Upper Krishna Project is a major irrigation venture in the district of Kalaburagi.
 The main crops are groundnuts, rice, and pulses.
 Kalaburagi is the largest producer of toor dal, or pigeon peas, in Karnataka.
-Kalaburagi is an industrially backward district but is showing signs of growth in the cement, textile, leather and chemical industries.
+Kalaburagi is an industrially backward district but is showing signs of growth in the cement, textile, leather,chemical and glass processing industries.
 Kalaburagi has a university with Medical and Engineering Colleges.
 Central University of Karnataka (CuK) is located in Kadaganchi, Åland Taluk of Kalaburagi.
 The geographical area of the city is 64 square kilometres.